“If there is to be a future, it will wear a crown of feminine design.” Sri Aurobindo

 Also, at the Council of Nicea, the early Catholic Bishops debunked the goddess, got rid of the lunar virgin, mother and crone and replaced it with the father, son and holy spirit.
 This led further to the removal of laws and property to women, the introduction of payment to sacred prostitutes- making them slaves to men’s lust and the demeaning of the sacredness of sex- and introduced that men were the caretakers of the Earth, in which women were previously.
 This, within a couple of hundred years, led to Islam( which was essentially Christian and Jewish, as they were/are all based on the same texts), as people were wanting a mortal prophet, which led to further fragmentation of monotheistic faiths and the subjugation of the feminine, the dark ages, and the raping of the planet.

 Things must not be reduced to a single, isolated principle, be it ever so noble or elevated.
 For always above and all, the whole is at stake.
 Fundamentalism in whatever form, solves no problems but only suppresses them.
 The world is dying, keynesian economics don’t work, and war only begets more war!
 Yes, the deep feminine needs to rise!
+Men have had 5000 years to get it right and they have failed!

 How can we do this?
 We can cooperate with each other!
 At a political, legal and economic level we can make most laws non-gender specific, in which both men and women are treated equal by the law, irregardless of their sex.
 Laws which protect women from men’s abuse however, should be strengthened, as well as laws which protect the environment.
 We can make women’s wages equal to men’s wages, and legislate against the continually rising of corporate CEO’s wages- ‘lions share’ mentality which is making the majority more poorer-and remove loopholes which allow the ‘super rich’ to avoid paying taxes!
 We can have an equal representation of women in politics!
 Yet, most importantly, we need to put the environment first in politics, and not vote for any political party that denies climate change!